All Episodes

 I do think we're at a majority at this point.

-And anybody that knows that listens to the war room, I've been predicting that this was gonna be the case for months.
+And anybody that knows, that listens to the war room, I've been predicting that this was going to be the case for months.

-I said it's gonna be the illegal immigrant protest.
+I said it's going to be the illegal immigrant protests.

 The American people are already sick of it.

-When is law enforcement gonna step when is law Enforcement gonna step in and actually stop this madness.
+When is law enforcement going to step in and actually stop this madness?

 And it's a fine line that they walk, but that's when it'll really be, that's when it's really game over.